scionproto/scion/doc/deploy/deployment.rst

 2. Now you have to distribute the just-generated keys to the AS routers.
 Proceed as follows:

    - Copy the *gen/* directory with its content to each of the five AS routers. **TODO**
-   - Now for each AS, execute the commands in the following code block.
+   - For each AS, execute the commands in the following code block.
 Pay attention to the following:

      - All lines except for the last line are the same for each AS.
      - The part *ASffaa_1_1* in the last line needs to be adapted per AS, so that it contains the correct AS number for the corresponding AS.